fredhohman/shapeshop/README.md

 Tensorflow==0.12.1
 matplotlib==1.5.1

-For Keras, we use the Tensorflow backend.
+For Keras, use the backend provided in `keras.json`.
 See [keras.io/backend](https://keras.io/backend/) for how to change backend.

 ### JavaScript
 D3 4.0 (loaded via web)